Slip and Fall Lawyer Bronx NY Feiner & Lavy Law Firm

 We can’t with certainty say all, but the vast majority of slip-and-fall lawyers in the Bronx and NYC work on a contingent fee, meaning they don’t get paid unless you get paid.
 This is one of the reasons that a Bronx Slip-and-Fall Attorney is not going to pursue a case if they don’t think there’s an opportunity to collect damages.

 Once they agree to pursue a case, the typical slip-and-fall attorney will take about one-third or 33% of the damages collected if the case is won or settled.
-This should all be explained by your Bronx Slip-and-Fall Lawyer at the outset of your case review when you are preparing to sign a retainer agreement.
+This should all be explained by your Slip and Fall Lawyer Bronx NY at the outset of your case review, when you are preparing to sign a retainer agreement.
 This will also explain how expenses are deducted from the settlement: some firms deduct from the total settlement; some apply it only to the victim’s portion; some will cap the expenses.
 This depends on the law firm’s policies.
 You should be comfortable with the people and the retainer agreement before signing.

 According to the New York City Bar Association, when a lawyer works on a contingent basis in a personal injury case, such as a slip-and-fall, there is no upfront payment of legal fees or an hourly rate charged, and the only payment the personal injury lawyer is to receive is contingent on recovering monetary damages for you, the client.
 Your slip-and-fall lawyer works in exchange for a percentage that will be deducted from the recovery after the attorney deducts certain “fees and disbursements” from the settlement.